edricantoine/PyCSVReader/README.md

 **Currently works on Mac only!**

+**YOU MAY NEED TO INSTALL THE tkinter AND matplotlib LIBRARIES AS A TEMPORARY (!)
+WORKAROUND UNTIL I FIX ISSUES WITH EMBEDDING THESE WITHIN THE APP.**

 by Edric Antoine

 This is a simple, GUI-based application designed for viewing and interacting with